-ADHD testing takes place in Jupiter, Florida.
-Dr. Forgan’s office is located just off of Interstate 95.
+ADHD testing takes place in Jupiter or Stuart, Florida.
+Dr. Forgan’s offices are located just off of Interstate 95.
 ADHD testing can vary from two to four hours depending on your child’s unique needs.
 At minimum, the ADHD testing includes neurodevelopment tests of attention (such as shifting attention, divided attention, attentional capacity, sustained attention), tests of executive functioning, memory, processing, rating forms, and a measure of the child’s self-esteem or emotional status.
 All this information is summarized in a written report that includes specific recommendations that we review with you in a face to face meeting.
-Each child is unique and the battery of tests used is a customized approach designed to answer your questions and give you insight about your child.
+Each child is unique and the battery of tests used is a customized approach designed to answer your questions and give you answers about your child.

 ADHD testing provides answers.
 A recent client had her third grade son evaluated because she and the teacher thought he might have ADHD.
 After a comprehensive evaluation which assessed attention, learning, and many other areas, I determined this boy had learning disabilities in reading and math and did not have ADHD.
 His learning disabilities were causing him to behave as if he had attention problems or ADHD.
 Thus, the treatment for this boy was working with a learning disability tutoring specialist rather than medication from the pediatrician.
 His mom told me she was relieved it was not ADHD and was glad to have answers about how to best help her son.
 This is only one example of how testing helps provide understanding and answers.